-Studio Art Grades 10, 11, 12 (FA659, FA660) (1 credit, 1/2 credit)
+Studio Art Grades 10, 11, 12 (FA659, FA660) (1 credit, 1⁄2 credit)

 Studio Art-Illustration is presented as an introductory techniques and tools class.
 Students will become proficient using methods and techniques of drawing, painting and design in creating works of illustrative art.
-Along with developing a portfolio of artwork students will be refining their ability to engage in written reflection of their own art and the artwork of others.
+Along with developing a portfolio of artwork, students will be refining their ability to engage in written reflection of their own art and the artwork of others.
+This class may be repeated for credit.